nodejs/node/doc/api/perf_hooks.md

 * {PerformanceNodeTiming}

-> Note: This property is an extension by Node.js.
-It's not available in Web
+_This property is an extension by Node.js.
+It is not available in Web browsers._
-> browsers.

 An instance of the `PerformanceNodeTiming` class that provides performance metrics for specific Node.js operational milestones.